 So, maintaining contact with your audience during lockdown is really important.
 Where brand awareness drops, competitors will always fill the void, so knowing what your competitors are up to is vital.
 Spend lockdown time to track competitors’ activity and improve your market intelligence, or ask your agency to analyse what’s going on and spot opportunities for topical engagment with customers.
 Some brands were slow to turn off their standard marketing messages once the crisis hit, so keep closely in tune with the lockdown zeitgeist – inappropriate or inane messages will always be counterproductive.

 While travel brands are more used to dealing with a crisis than most industries, this one has dealt a deadlier blow than any before; leaving travel businesses with no revenue, haemorrhaging cash, reputational hits over refunds, and the realisation that it’s going to be sometime beyond the end of the year before anything returns to near normal.
 If ever.

-Those brands that shine in this crisis by doing the right thing for customers and society will succeed afterwards; and those that don’t will be remembered for all the wrong reasons.
+However, those brands that can shine in this crisis by doing the right thing for customers and society are more likely to succeed afterwards; and those that don’t will be remembered for all the wrong reasons.
 Assuming they survive.

 Nucleus Founder & CEO

 Do you have a branding project in the pipeline?

 Would you like to subscribe to our email newswire?